SEOJIAF/NaucMA/README.md

-# Naučma Landing Page 🚀
+# NaučMa Landing Page 🚀

 Welcome to the **Naučma Landing Page** repository!
 This is the central entry point to explore all features and projects related to the Naučma app.